Patient information: Tuberculosis (Beyond the Basics)

 ●If the person knows he or she was exposed to someone with active TB.
 If the first test is negative, a second test usually will be performed 8 to 10 weeks later.

-●If the person requires a medication that may weaken the immune system, such as steroids or some rheumatologic medications.
+●If the person requires a medication that may weaken the immune system, such as steroids or medications for rheumatoid arthritis

-Interpreting the results — The skin test should be examined 48 to 72 hours after the solution is injected under the skin.
-The skin is examined to determine if there is swelling (the size of the bump).
+Interpreting the results — The skin test must be examined 48 to 72 hours after the PPD solution is injected under the skin.
+The skin is examined to determine if there is swelling (a bump) at the injection site.
 The area may also be reddened, but redness should not be measured.

 A trained healthcare provider (not the patient or a family member) interprets the test as positive or negative based on the size of the bump and criteria for what size of reaction is considered positive in certain patient groups.
 Anyone who has a bump larger than 15 mm is considered to have a positive test, and some people with a bump that is 5 mm (eg, HIV) or 10 mm (eg, recent immigrant from a region with a high rate of TB) are considered to have a positive test if they are at higher risk for developing TB.